apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Hostname Verification

-The default options are avaiable for hostname verification:
+The default options are available for hostname verification:

 | Type                    | Description
 |-------------------------|--------------------------------------